FaultyPine/mindseye/README.md

 *Game Simulation*:
 A purposely single-threaded simulation to ensure determinism.
-Potentially could allow users to do whatever they want with threads, but at their own risk of "moment-to-moment debugging" desyncs in replays.
+Potentially could allow users to do whatever they want with threads, but at their own risk of "moment-to-moment debugging" desyncs in replays from any race conditions. though this might be good, since if multiple runs of the same replay desync we know there's a race condition
-I.E. it is possible to allow multiple threads to be replayed if we assume (or internally ensure) there aren't race conditions/there is proper synchronization.
-But if you pause in a debugger during a replay, there's no way to ensure threads are in the same *exact* place in the replay that they were in when the program originally ran (we can get kinda close w/ipt & etw, but at that point it's not worth the effort).

 *Core Engine*